 Human & Communal Formation

-During summers at Notre Dame, apprentices benefit from living, praying, studying and socializing with the M.A.
+During summers at Notre Dame, apprentices and theology teachers benefit from living, praying, studying and socializing with the M.A.
 Theology student community, participating in Echo community events (e.g., orientation, community service, retreats), and meeting weekly for dinner and prayer with their specific intentional faith community.
 Once on-site in their arch/diocese, intentional faith communities live in diocesan-provided housing and continue to meet regularly for the following:

 - designated weekly community nights that include a shared meal, prayer and activity;

 - communal prayer three times each week (in addition to community night); and

 - monthly house meetings to establish household responsibilities and discuss communal concerns.

 Echo prepares apprentices and theology teachers for communal living and facilitates human development by providing the following:

 - a thorough orientation, including a comprehensive Guide for Community Living, outlining program expectations and helpful practical suggestions, and interactive orientation sessions with insights from Echo graduates;

 - workshops on facilitating faith-sharing and seeking spiritual direction;

 - a series of human development workshops on topics such as communication, conflict management, healthy boundaries, family systems, emotional health, and relationships and sexuality;